Santa Rosa, California: Performing and visual arts

 The performing arts in Santa Rosa are represented by Luther Burbank Center for the Arts, the Sonoma County Philharmonic, the Summer Repertory Theatre, the Santa Rosa Symphony, and the 6th Street Playhouse.
 Santa Rosa is the home of the North Bay Theater Group, an alliance of some 40 theater companies, theater departments and individual performance companies from five North Bay counties.

-The Luther Burbank Center for the Arts (LBC) is a performance venue, that opened in 1981 and serves as the North Bay's premier arts and events center, presenting world-class performances, nationally recognized education programs, contemporary visual arts, and many popular community events.
-The center's mission of connecting the Santa Rosa community through the arts across schools, homes, and stages serves over 500,000 people annually including 50,000 students throughout the county.
+The Luther Burbank Center for the Arts (LBC) is a performance venue, that opened in 1981.

 The Sonoma County Philharmonic performs at the Santa Rosa High School Performing Arts Auditorium.
-It is a 65-member all-volunteer orchestra that has presented hundreds of free and low-cost concerts throughout Sonoma County over the past 15 years.
-The orchestra is made up of professional-level local musicians who volunteer their time.
+It is a 65-member orchestra made up of professional-level local musicians who volunteer their time.

-Summer Repertory Theater (SRT) is a complete and extensive practicum in all aspects of stage production.
-The program combines professional directing, design, and production staff with outstanding students in acting, design, technical theater, dance, music, and management.
-The ensemble mounts five productions, which are performed in full rotating Repertory six days a week beginning in mid-June.
-Company members put theory to the test and learn to work in a professional system.

-The Santa Rosa Symphony, an award-winning regional orchestra founded in 1928, performs at the Green Music Center in Rohnert Park, a new venue with traditional "shoebox" acoustics.
+The Santa Rosa Symphony, a regional orchestra founded in 1928, performs at the Green Music Center in Rohnert Park, a new venue with traditional "shoebox" acoustics.
 The Symphony's Institute for Music Education supports four youth ensembles and provides classical music education to students across Sonoma County, serving 30,000 elementary students per year.
 Francesco Lecce-Chong has served as music director since 2018, replacing Bruno Ferrandis, who held the post for twelve years.

-The visual arts are represented by the Sonoma County Museum and numerous independent art galleries.
+The visual arts are represented by the Museum of Sonoma County and numerous independent art galleries.

 In 2020, during the COVID-19 pandemic, Jessica Rasmussen, Anna Wiziarde, and Julian Billotte set up a mailbox painted gold with Dutch metal, for queries concerning the past or the future to be collected and answered by the "United States Portal Service" as part of the city's Open & Out project, with the aims of supporting the US Post Office and alleviating loneliness.